ajay-k-24/BSE-WEB-PAGE-AJAY-K/index.md

 [![Final Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612573869/video_to_markdown/images/youtube--F7M7imOVGug-c05b58ac6eb4c4700831b2b3070cd403.jpg )](https://youtu.be/Ma9xcj7Ukk0"){:target="_blank" rel="noopener"}

 # Second Milestone
-My final milestone is the increased reliability and accuracy of my robot.
-I ameliorated the sagging and fixed the reliability of the finger.
-As discussed in my second milestone, the arm sags because of weight.
-I put in a block of wood at the base to hold up the upper arm; this has reverberating positive effects throughout the arm.
-I also realized that the forearm was getting disconnected from the elbow servo’s horn because of the weight stress on the joint.
-Now, I make sure to constantly tighten the screws at that joint.
+My second milestone was connecting the servo motor to the gmail feed, and installing it in the box.
+Now, when you get an email, the servo motor will go up, signifing unread mail.
+I complete the box, I cut off the backside, and then I hot glued the servo motor to the underside of the box.
+I then screwed in the led screen, that will eventually show the number of unread emails, Finally I hot glued paper onto the box so I could draw on it.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/UXgaGvdHS5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="600" height="315" src="https://www.youtube.com/embed/UXgaGvdHS5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

  # First Milestone
  My first milestone was setting up the arduino editor, and the gmail trigger with adafruit io.
 I did this by going to zapier and setting a gmail trigger to connect to gmail.
 I then ran several tests to make sure that the trigger worked, by sending multiple emails to myself.
 I got some error messages but eventually, it worked.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/Ma9xcj7Ukk0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="600" height="315" src="https://www.youtube.com/embed/Ma9xcj7Ukk0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>